cheminfo/eln-docs/docs/30_spectra/10_organic_chemistry/ir/README.md

 ![Switch](switch.png)
 :::

 It is then possible to `ALT + click` in the peak in order to store representative peaks of this sample.
-The categorisation `S`, `m`and `w` is done automatically based on the highest and lower selected peak.
+The categorization `S`, `m`and `w` is done automatically based on the highest and lower selected peak.

 :::caution
-Don't forget to `Save data` before leaving the page !
+Don't forget to `Save data` before leaving the page!
 :::

 ## Upload IR spectra